DCC-EX/dcc-ex.github.io/docs/trackmanager/index.rst

 From a throttle
 ---------------

-Currently only |ED| directly supports the track manager features that include changing to DC mode.
+Currently the only throttle that directly supports the track manager features that include changing to DC mode is |ED|.
 See :doc:`/throttles/software/engine-driver-native-protocol` for details.

+|Engine Driver| DCC-EX Native mode features now available today via Google Play Store `Engine Driver <https://play.google.com/store/apps/details?id=jmri.enginedriver>`_ |EXTERNAL-LINK|

 However it is possible to create 'Routes' or 'automations' to switch between DC and DCC modes that can be seen and used by many throttles.
 (See below for details)

-|Engine Driver| DCC-EX Native mode features now available today via Google Play Store `Engine Driver <https://play.google.com/store/apps/details?id=jmri.enginedriver>`_ |EXTERNAL-LINK|

 |hr-dashed|